Wase, Nigeria: Climate

+In Wase, the dry season is oppressively hot and partially cloudy, and the wet season is oppressively hot and cloudy.
+The average annual temperature fluctuates between 65°F and 101°F, rarely falling below 60°F or rising over 105°F.

+Average Temperature

+The 2.5-month hot season, which runs from January 29 to April 14 (average daily high temperature above 97°F), is marked by high temperatures.
+March is the warmest month of the year in Wase, with typical high temperatures of 100°F and low temperatures of 75°F. The 3.9-month chilly season, which runs from June 23 to October 18, has daily highs that are typically lower than 87°F. In Wase, August is the coldest month of the year, with typical lows of 72°F and highs of 84°F.

 History

 The region of Wase was first inhabited by the Jukuns, centered around the traditional walled town of the same name.
 At first, Bashar was at it present location.
 She contained a chiefdom ruled by the Jukun in Mavo and lastly by Tarok in Kadarko this comes after the second crises between Tarok and Fulani.
-The Local Government Area was predominantly inhabited by Hausa Fulani, Burmawa and Jukun tribes.
-The minor tribes are the Tarok, and Basherawa.
+The Local Government Area was predominantly inhabited by Tarok people,Hausa Fulani, Burmawa and Jukun tribes and other minor tribes and Basherawa.
 Later on Wase became part of the British Royal Niger Company protectorate (later Northern Nigeria) following the arrival of British troops in 1898.
 Wase was a part of Plateau Province when it was established in 1926, and then Plateau State upon Nigerian Independence in 1960.

 Environment

 Around 321 hectares (790 acres) of land around Wase is conserved for wildlife development and serves as a bird sanctuary - local species include the Rossy White Pelican.
 The protected land includes Wase Rock, a massive dome-shaped inselberg of volcanic origin standing at 350m in height, making it visible from a distance of some 40 km (25 miles).

 The region is renowned for its mining activities due to a high concentration of lead, zinc, tin and other minerals.
 This has attracted considerable interest from Chinese investors who have constructed few local bridges and other infrastructure close to Wase's mining sites, although these services have not always reached the local community.